RED LIGHT CAMERAS

 In Dec.
 2011 the city negotiated an even lower rent of $3000, extended the term to June 2013 with the right to terminate the contract on 45 days notice, penalty free, but removed the exclusion of right turn enforcement at Gate 12.

 In May 2012 the city council ordered that the program be ended on July 1, 2012.
-In response, RedFlex submitted an offer to reduce the rent by 50%, for nine months.
+In response, RedFlex submitted an offer to reduce the rent by 50% (to $1500/camera), for nine months.
 At the June 6 council meeting the city council agreed to an extension.

-This list of contracts and amendments was up to date as of Feb.
-20, 2013.
+This list of contracts and amendments was up-to-date as of July 2, 2014.

 Laguna Woods Docs Set # 3